11 of the Fastest Growing Vegetables For Your Homestead

 Excellent source of fiber and antioxidants.
 Turnips have been grown for thousands of years and are an easily grown, tough, reliable nutritional staple in any garden.

-Some folks will use them as a substitute for potatoes, but I’m just not ready to give up my spuds.
+Some folks will use them as a potato substitute, but I’m just not ready to give up my spuds.

 Days to Harvest: 30-60 days.
 Turnip greens can be harvested as early as 30 days, but plants reach full maturity around 60 days.